ElDEEB21/OpenCV-Learning/03-Advanced-Computer-Vision/README.md

 4. **Virtual Painter** – Paint virtually using hand gestures
 5. **AI Virtual Mouse** – Control mouse cursor via hand movements

-*Note: Project repositories will be linked here once created.*
+*All projects will be organized in the `05-Projects/` directory for easy access and documentation.*

 ## Repository Structure